-Any staff member at the preadministration session who'll be administering the test needs a Test Administrator (TA) user account.
+Any staff member at the preadministration session who'll be administering the test needs a user account to access the TA Interface.
 Test coordinators create these accounts in TIDE.

 Tell proctors they can use their accounts to sign in to the TA Interface Practice Site and practice giving the test.